 MUMMIFICATION.
-In medical jurisprudence.
-A term applied to the complete drying up of the body.
-It is the result of burial in a dry, hot soil, or the exposure of the body to a continuously cold and dry atmosphere.
+In medical jurisprudence, the complete drying up of the body as the result of burial in a dry, hot soil, or the exposure of the body to a dry, cold atmosphere.
 15 Amer. & Eng.
 Enc.
 Law, 261.

 MUMMING.
 Antic diversions in the Christmas holidays, suppressed in Queen Anne's time.